tferre25/SLS_website/README.md

 **Description**

-Our application is a local site for project exchange and help between researchers and bioinformaticians within the APHP server.
+Our application is a local site for project exchange and help between researchers and bioinformaticians within t

+Uploading INTRANET AP-HP Research - Google Chrome 2023-05-04 16-50-08.mp4…

+he APHP server.
 It is designed to facilitate the task of bioinformaticians in the realization of their projects.

 **Usage**